 [Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — American Express Blue Cash Preferred, Citi Double Cash, Chase Freedom, Discover it card.
+You can view the current offers from our partners if they available here — American Express Blue Cash Preferred, Citi Double Cash, Chase Freedom, Discover it card.
 Disclosure: Cards from our partners are mentioned below.]

 Are you confused by cash-back credit cards?
 At first glance, it shouldn’t be hard to choose the card with the highest rate of cash back, but it’s actually more difficult than it sounds.
 Some cards offer a fixed rate of rewards for different kind of purchases, while others offer an even higher rate of cash back on purchases from select categories of merchants and retailers that revolve each quarter.

 Most cash-back credit cards offer the same rate of return for various types of purchases throughout the year and are sometimes called “straight” cash-back rewards.
 Many will offer the same percentage of cash back for all purchases, while others will offer varying degrees of cash back depending on the type of purchase.
 For example, Citi offers its Double Cash card (reviewed here) that features a total of 2% cash back on all purchases and has no annual fee (you get 1% cash back when you make a purchase and another 1% when you pay your bill).
 Alternatively, the American Express Blue Cash Preferred offers 6% cash back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%), 3% at gas stations and at select department stores, and 1% cash back on all other purchases.
 (Full Disclosure: Citibank advertises on Credit.com, but that results in no preferential editorial treatment.)